 Along the way, Sastry had been successful in cajoling Michigan politicians to visit Sakti3 and to lobby on her behalf in the state and in Washington.
 None of her connections worked in 2009, however, when Sakti3 was shut out of the Obama administration’s $2 billion grant program for battery and electric-car makers.

-The Michigan Democrat stepped in with heavy pressure on the DOE to find money for the company.
 That’s when Carl Levin, the Michigan Democrat who was then the state’s senior US senator, stepped in with heavy pressure on the DOE to find money for the company, according to three former Sakti3 employees and an official familiar with the program.
 Levin, who retired this year and is now senior counsel at a Detroit law firm, did not respond to emails requesting comment.
 His efforts, according to these sources, led to a $1 million matching grant from the US Advanced Battery Consortium (USABC), a DOE-funded program supervised by the three big Detroit carmakers—GM, Ford, and Fiat Chrysler.

 Begun in 2012, the USABC project involved creating cells intended for an electric car.
 But USABC terminated it early—on Feb.
 1, 2014—when Sakti3 was unable to replicate its baseline battery performance assertions from its original grant proposal, two officials involved with the program confirmed.